zero1ne/rust-track/challenge_04/README.md

 }
 ```

-The first line should always be ## Rooms.
-Otherwise, return LineParseError with line_number 1.
-After that, each subsequent line is expected to either start with `-` and the name of the room to add (add_room), or an empty line, which means we're done adding rooms.
-If it's anything else, LineParseError with the corresponding line (first line is 1).
+The first line should always be `## Rooms`.
+Otherwise, return `LineParseError` with line number 1.
+After that, each subsequent line is expected to either start with `-` and the name of the room to add (`add_room`), or an empty line, which means we're done adding rooms.
+If it's anything else, `LineParseError` with the corresponding line (first line is 1).

-Any errors that may occur when calling add_room are expected to be returned by this function if they occur.
+Any errors that may occur when calling `add_room` are expected to be returned by this function if they occur.

-Any std::io::Error errors when reading the reader are expected to be wrapped in Errors::IoError and returned.
+Any `std::io::Error` errors when reading the reader are expected to be wrapped in `Errors::IoError` and returned.

-The next line is expected to be exactly ## Links.
-Otherwise, we expect a LineParseError with the line number.
+The next line is expected to be exactly `## Links`.
+Otherwise, we expect a `LineParseError` with the line number.
 From there, all subsequent lines should have the form:

 ```
 - <room name> -> <direction> -> <other room>
 ```

-That is, the row starts with the string "- ", and individual rooms are separated by the string " -> ".
-Assume that room names will not contain -> and even ->.
+That is, the row starts with the string `"- "`, and individual rooms are separated by the string `" -> "`.
+Assume that room names will not contain `->` and even `->`.
 Whether it is up to you to clear the spaces around the name, we will not test with room names that start or end with whitespace.

-As you may remember, feed the hashed content of this line to set_link.
-If the direction is not one of North/South/East/West, we expect an Errors::DirectionParseError with the string you are trying to parse into a direction.
-If there is any error in the format of this line, LineParseError with the corresponding line number.
+As you may remember, feed the hashed content of this line to `set_link`.
+If the direction is not one of North/South/East/West, we expect an `Errors::DirectionParseError` with the string you are trying to parse into a direction.
+If there is any error in the format of this line, `LineParseError` with the corresponding line number.

-If set_link returns an error, we expect you to return it from this function.
+If `set_link` returns an error, we expect you to return it from this function.

-In case the function is passed an empty reader, we expect a LineParseError with line number 0.
+In case the function is passed an empty reader, we expect a `LineParseError` with line number 0.

-Here's the prototype of a helper function that we won't test directly (it's not pub, we won't call it in the tests), but it might make your life easier:
+Here's the prototype of a helper function that we won't test directly (it's not `pub`, we won't call it in the tests), but it might make your life easier:

 ```
 /// match_prefix("- ", "- Foo") //=> Some("Foo")